Alligators in Southwest Louisiana

 Broad of face, with a flat, round snout, this predator feeds on fish, frogs, snakes, turtles, birds, and mammals.
-A 12 foot alligator can snap its jaws with a crushing 2,115 pounds of force.
+A 12-foot alligator can snap its jaws with a crushing 2,115 pounds of force.
 Yet as vicious as this reptile can be, it fascinates visitors and residents alike.
 Like most wild animals, alligators shy away from close contact with humans.

 The American alligator lives mainly in freshwater swamps, lakes, and bayous in the southeastern United States.
+Learn when and where to see them in Southwest Louisiana.

 - Do not feed, tease, prod or otherwise provoke the gators.